 In an age of universal connectivity, the car is no exception.
 From cutting-edge vehicles like the Tesla Model 3 — which lets drivers download updates to their vehicle as if they were updating their smartphone — to services like Apple CarPlay, drivers who love technology certainly do not lack for dashboard gadgetry.
-CarPlay allows popular iPhone features to appear on your late model car’s dashboard screen, which you can control by voice, touch screen, or other built-in car controls, so you can concentrate on driving even while using the atpp.
+CarPlay allows popular iPhone features to appear on your late model car’s dashboard screen, which you can control by voice, touchscreen, or other built-in car controls, so you can concentrate on driving even while using the app.
 Which apps should you use?
 We’ve put together a list of the best CarPlay apps, each of which should make your daily commute more fun.

 With an incredibly useful, crowdsourced mix of information — from snapshots of real-time traffic, locations of the cheapest gas stations, and updates on traffic incidents and accidents — Waze is one of the best navigation apps available.
 You can access it on your dashboard via CarPlay and always find the fastest route home.
 You can also listen to music or podcasts from within the app.
 If you aren’t keen on Apple Maps or Google Maps, then Waze is a solid alternative.
 Most recent versions make sharing your drive with friends and family easier.